 We carried on wandering through the city until we reached the Gothic Quarter and the visited the Cathedral of Santa Maria.
 This cathedral is hidden away in the middle of a rabbit warren of little streets, but well worth discovering.
 It is beautiful inside and is surrounded by lots of quaint al-fresco restaurants and cafes, such as Casa Delfin on Passieg del Born.

-As with many of my trips, my time in Barcelona was a bit of a whirlwind to say the least.
+As with many of my trips, my mini break to Barcelonaa was a bit of a whirlwind to say the least.
 But despite the little time I had, I felt like I got to see a lot of the city and really optimised my time.
 Getting to stay at the gorgeous W Hotel made the trip feel even more special, and the best bit about it was that I got to experience it all with one of my best friends, who also loved every minute of it.

 This adventure was done in just 1 weekend, with no time off needed.
 I arrived home feeling exhausted but so lucky to have had such an exciting experience.
 So if you’re looking for a mini-escape before summer but are tight for time and money, why not do the same and visit a European city for just one night?
 Go on, I dare you!

-What did you think of my weekend in Barcelona?
+What did you think of my Mini Break to Barcelona?
 Have you visited the city or are planning a trip there?
 Are you inspired to take a weekend city break?
 If you enjoyed reading this post, please comment in the box below and let me know! 🙂

 Banner image courtesy of W Hotel Barcelona